Want to discover why selling is like dating? Read on.

 Linkedin is always a good place to start by searching for companies or people who work in certain industries or have a certain job title, to narrow down your search.

 You could also try D&B Hoovers or Zoominfo.
-Both companies have huge databases that extract information from elsewhere, copy them into useful data fields and store it in a database.
-You can then gain access and search by filters for the exact companies you would like to find, you can even import these details into your CRM system.
+Both companies have huge databases that extract information from elsewhere, copy them into useful data fields, and store it in a database.
+You can then gain access and search by filters for the exact companies you would like to find, and you can even import these details into your CRM system.

 Stage 2: Flirt with them a little.

 You’ve secured their details, now it’s time to warm them up and say … 'How you doin'?'

 …well maybe not quite, but it is time to flirt.

 So how do you flirt in a business sense?
 It’s maybe best not to drop innuendos into your email or send them a saucy snap.